wxt-dev/wxt/docs/guide/essentials/config/browser-startup.md

 Just install the dependency you want WXT to use to open the browser.

-## Disable Opening Browser

-To disable automatic startup, uninstall all these packages.

-`web-ext` comes installed if you created your project using WXT's starter templates.

 ## `web-ext` Usage

 > See the [API Reference](/api/reference/wxt/interfaces/WebExtConfig) for a full list of config.